Town Planning & Land Development

 - Subdivisions and Owners Corporations.

-In addition to his advisory and representative role, Joel is an experienced litigant, and regularly represents clients in a range of jurisdictions including:
+In addition to his advisory and representative role, Joel is an experienced litigator, and regularly represents clients in a range of jurisdictions including:

 - Building Appeals Board (BAB).